Introduction to Nested Class in Java

 In the programming world, the Nested class plays an important role, as given below:

-- Nesting of the class is like a grouping of classes in another class scope.
-Nested classes can not be used in other places.
+- Nesting of the class is like grouping classes in another class scope.
+You cannot use nested classes in other places.

-- Leads to Readability & Maintainability: Nesting of classes provide better code readability, and it is also easier to maintain as it doesn’t affect the other classes.
+- Leads to Readability & Maintainability: Nesting of classes provides better code readability and is easier to maintain as it doesn’t affect the other classes.

-- Reduced Code: The use of nested class reduces lines of code which leads to optimization.
+- Reduced Code: Using nested classes reduces lines of code, leading to optimization.

-- Increases Encapsulation: In nested classes, inner classes have access to the member of its enclosing outer class. while inner class members can not be accessed directly by the outer class.
-Also, the inner class is hidden from outside other programs.
+- Increases Encapsulation: In nested classes, inner classes have access to the member of its enclosing outer class.
+At the same time, the outer class cannot access inner-class members directly.
+Additionally, the inner class is not visible or accessible from outside programs.

 Examples of Nested Class in Java